JB1905/react-figma-ui/README.md

 ### Input

-To use the input, use the following markup.
-You can also insert an icon into the input (see Icon component for usage).
+To use the input, use the following component.

 ```jsx
 import { Input } from 'react-figma-ui';